Antipurity/webenv/docs/INTERFACES.md

 - `homepage:'about:blank'`: the URL to open a browser window to.
 (For example, set it to the RandomURL dataset.)
 - `simultaneousSteps:16`: how many steps are allowed to run at once (at most).
 Set to `1` to fully synchronize on each step, which makes visualization nicer but introduces a lot of stalling.
 - If for `webenv.browser`, `width:640` and `height:480`.
+- If for `webenv.browser`, `userProfile`, which is a function from stream to the user profile directory.
+The default is `webenv/puppeteer-chrome-profile-INDEX`.

 ```js
 webenv.userAgent(agent = 'WebEnv agent <https://github.com/Antipurity/webenv>')